anthonyharrison/sbom-manager/README.md

 options = --sbom spdx --sbom-file
 ```

-Comments are indicated by lines beggining with '#'.
-All content is ignored
+Comments are indicated by lines starting with '#'.
+All content is ignored.

+The options are grouped into two sections **data** and **scan**.

 The following options are supported:

-- *data* is used to specify the location of the repository to store the SBOM files.
+- *location* is within the data section and used to specify the location of the repository to store the SBOM files.
 A default location is used if this is not specified.
+The

-- *application* is used to specify the name of the application to be used with the `--scan` option.
+- *application* is within the scan section and is used to specify the name of the application to be used with the `--scan` option.
 A fully qualified path may need to be specified
 depending on the system configuration.

-- *options* is used to specify any application specific options to be used when scanning a SBOM file for vulnerabilities.
+- *options* is within the scan section and is used to specify any application specific options to be used when scanning a SBOM file for vulnerabilities.
 The SBOM file name to be scanned
 will be automatically appended to the options.

 ## Licence